jefflcy/GotWhat/README.md

 The website provides a neat “search engine-like” interface for customers to look for a restaurant’s menu and reviews.
 Business owners can upload the soft copies of the official menus to attract customers online.

-The website has a database of restaurants, along with its menu & reviews.

-## **Features to be completed by the mid of June:**

-### 1. Webpage – Main Functionality

-    a.
-Allow account creation for business owners / customers

-    b.
-Allow business owners to upload menu PDFs/images

-    c.
-Allow users to search for a restaurant’s menu

-    d.
-Display restaurant basic information (address, operating hours, contact information & social media accounts)

-## **MILESTONE 2 UPDATE**

-FEATURES COMPLETED:

-- Web Page frontend on React (Home, Login, Signup, Restaurant, User Account, Change Password)

-- Navigation Bar

-- Signup/Login Routing for both front and backend with MongoDB

-FEATURES TO BE COMPLETED:

-- Successful signup/login notices and page navigation upon successful request

-- Protected Routes with JWT

-- Updating of user account details (name for normal user, basic info + menu for business owners)

-- Backend API for fetching of user data and Search results

-## **Features to be completed by the END of July:**

-### 2. Webpage – Review Section

-    a.
-Allow customers to leave ratings & reviews (& upload photos) for restaurant

-    b.
-Allow business owners to reply to reviews

-### 3. Webpage – Request Functionality

-    a.
-Allow customers to suggest “missing restaurants” to be listed on webpage

-    b.
-Allow backend to keep track and possibly contact restaurant to get on our webpage

-## **Tech Stack:**

-1. React (Frontend)

-2. Express + Node.js

-3. MongoDB (Backend)

 ## **How are we different from similar platforms?**

 - Burpple